gabriellegall/chess_com_bi_pg/README.md

 3. copy the `docker-compose.yml` to the same project repository on your server.
 4. run the command `docker-compose up -d`

+# 📂 Project

+## Data extraction
+The script `chess_games_pipeline.py` gets the data from the chess.com API using the DLT library with the `chess` package and loads it in Postgres.
+It uses the `config.yml` to define usernames and history depth to be queried, as well as Postgres project information with table names to be used.

+### Incremental strategy
+The chess.com games information are partitioned by username and month on the API requests.
+Therefore, the `__init__.py` script in the `chess`package has been modified to query only the partitions that are greater than or equal to the latest partitions integrated in Postgres for each username.
+Before this custom development, the `chess` package only supported full loads or simply did not update the partitions for the current month.

+## Stockfish evaluation
+The script `chess_games_moves_pipeline.py` reads the integrated chess.com data and parses the `[pgn]` field to extract the individual game moves and evaluate a score using the Stockfish engine.
+It uses the `config.yml` to define the Postgres project information with table names to be used.

+### Incremental strategy
+Only games not yet processed are processed by the Stockfish engine.
+To identify those games, a query is executed in Postgres, comparing the games loaded with the games loaded for which game moves have been already evaluated.
+This query is templated under the `helper.py` file.

+## Python pre-processing
+The script `chess_games_times_pipeline.py` reads the integrated chess.com data and parses the `[pgn]` field to extract the individual game clock times using regex.
+It uses the `config.yml` to define the Postgres project information with table names to be used.

+### Incremental strategy
+Only games not yet processed are processed. `chess_games_times_pipeline.py` uses the same SQL query `helper.py` to identify games to be processed incrementally.

 # ⏳ Project history
 This project is a refactoring of an original GitHub project called [chess_com_bi](https://github.com/gabriellegall/chess_com_bi) developed on BigQuery and orchestrated using GitHub Runners.